trussworks/Engineering-Playbook/README.md

 ### Clone the repo

 1. Open your terminal/command line.

-2. Clone the repo onto your machine and `cd` into it:
+1. Clone the repo onto your machine and `cd` into it:

    ```
    git clone https://github.com/trussworks/Engineering-Playbook.git && cd Engineering-Playbook
    ```

 ### Install Dependencies

-Use one of the following methods:
+Choose one of the following methods to install the dependencies.

-#### Manually:
+#### Manually

 ```
 brew update